HITECHCRIME/HC_SG206_Cult_of_Residue_Killlxv_MOTHNODE/README.md

 Bloodied up bloodied up
 Bloodied up bloodied up

-BRIDGE [MOTH + KILLLXV]
-make up your mind, brethren be damned make up your mind, traces all around
+Make up your mind, brethren be damned                   /// MOTHNODE + KILLXV Make up your mind, traces all around

-CHORUS [MOTH + KILLLXV]
-i can see the signs forming all around i've been seering thru the skies i've been facing wrath of gods___ (long end)
+I can see the signs forming all around                   /// MOTHNODE + KILLXV I've been seering thru the skies
+I've been facing wrath of gods

 ----------------------------------------------